abciximab77/Drum-Kit/README.md

 # Drum-Kit
 Drum set project, Udemy.
 Thanks to Udemy and Angela Yu for providing resources and guidance in completing this project.
-Involved some advanced concepts of ading event listeners and animations to the wbpag, making an interactive experience.
+Involved some advanced concepts of adding event listeners and animations to the webpage for an interactive and fun experience.